What exactly is Permanent Makeup?

 Some people refer to it as Semi Permanent Makeup (SPMU) as the colour does start to fade after approximately 12-18 months.
 Whilst this is the case, even years down the line, there will still be tiny molecules of pigment left in the skin; which is why it is also referred to as Permanent Makeup / Cosmetics (PMU).
 I use the latter term.

 In its purest sense, PMU is a form of tattooing.
 As opposed to a "regular" tattoo which uses an ink and goes right into the dermal layer of skin, PMU uses a natural pigment and is placed just under the epidermal layer of skin, in the very top layer of the dermis.
 The pigment is designed to fade over time- this gives you flexibility to change the colour and shape in line with the body's natural ageing process.

-I only use KB Pro pigments, a multiple award winning range developed by Karen Betts- one of the world's leading figures in cosmetic tattooing.
-These premium products give you the most natural realistic lookng results you can get and are also animal and vegan friendly.
+I use a multiple award winning premium product range to give you the most natural realistic looking results you can get and they are also animal and vegan friendly.

-There are several reasons why peope opt to have permanent cosmetics- see my blog on this topic.
+There are several reasons why people opt to have PMU - see my blog on this topic.

 How does it work?

 PMU can be undertaken with either a machine, which uses an electronic handpiece- looking a little like a pen; or by a manual, handheld tool ( a microblade).

 The key differences in these two methods are that the Microblade is drawn through the skin, depositing pigment into the tiny channels which are created to mimic realistic looking hairstrokes.

 With the machine, the needle within the disposable cartridge vibrates up and down at approximately 120 times per second.
 This pushes pigment into the skin, so you are left with a more vibrant colour than you would get with the microblade.